Drug information provided by: IBM Micromedex

-Do not take vortioxetine if you have taken a monoamine oxidase (MAO) inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®), methylene blue, or linezolid in the past 2 weeks.
+Do not take vortioxetine if you have taken a monoamine oxidase (MAO) inhibitor (eg, Eldepryl®, Marplan®, Nardil®, Parnate®), methylene blue injection, or linezolid in the past 14 days.
 Do not start taking a MAO inhibitor within 21 days of stopping vortioxetine.
 If you do, you may develop confusion, agitation, restlessness, sudden high body temperature, extremely high blood pressure, or severe convulsions.

 Vortioxetine may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-Vortioxetine may cause a serious condition called serotonin syndrome if taken together with some medicines such as buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), linezolid (Zyvox®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St. John's wort, other medicines for depression (such as amitriptyline, nortriptyline), or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
+Vortioxetine may cause a serious condition called serotonin syndrome if taken together with some medicines, including buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), lithium (Eskalith®, Lithobid®), tryptophan, St. John's wort, other medicines for depression (eg, ,SNRIs, SSRIs, TCAs), or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
 Check with your doctor first before taking any other medicines with vortioxetine.

 Do not suddenly stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This will decrease the chance of having withdrawal symptoms such as headache, muscle tension, mood swings, dizziness, runny nose, or sudden outbursts of anger.
+This will decrease the chance of having withdrawal symptoms such as agitation, dizziness, headache, irritability, muscle tension, mood swings, nausea, runny nose, sudden outbursts of anger, or sweating.

 This medicine may cause some people to become dizzy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.